 Because implantation will likely occur around the time of your period during a regular menstrual cycle, you may mistake these few days of light bleeding for an actual period.
 Early pregnancy spotting, however, will be brownish or light pink in color and will not be enough to fill a pad or tampon.

-Perhaps the weirdest symptom of early pregnancy is a persistent metallic taste in the mouth that lingers even after eating food.
-Many women have reported this symptom in early pregnancy without understand where it came from or why it was happening.
+Perhaps the weirdest early pregnancy symptom is a persistent metallic taste in the mouth that lingers even after eating food.
+Many women have reported this early sign of pregnancy without understanding where it came from or why it was happening.

 But tasting pennies or aluminum is a true side effect of the hormonal shifts that are taking place in your body.